Nito Gomes

-Fernando "Nito" de Lacerda Gomes (born 3 February 2002) is a Bissau-Guinean footballer who plays as a centre-back for Marítimo.
+Fernando "Nito" de Lacerda Gomes (born 3 February 2002) is a Bissau-Guinean footballer who plays as a centre-back for Liga Portugal 2 club Paços de Ferreira and the Guinea-Bissau national team.

 Professional career

 Gomes began his senior career with the reserves of the Spanish club Talavera in 2021, followed by a stint with Trujillo in the Tercera División.
-He transferred toMarítimo B] side on 23 October 2022.
+He transferred to Marítimo B side on 23 October 2022.
 He was promoted to their senior team on 19 January 2023.
 He made his professional debut with Marítimo a couple of days later as a late substitute in a 1–0 Primeira Liga win over Estoril on 22 January 2023.

+On 15 July 2025, Nito signed a two-season contract with Paços de Ferreira.

 International career

 Gomes represented the Guinea-Bissau U20s at the 2020 WAFU Zone B U-20 Tournament.
+He was called up to the senior Guinea-Bissau national team for a set of 2023 Africa Cup of Nations qualification matches in September 2023.